afreeorange/catherineknepper.com/content/contact.md

   order: 6
 ---

-### Ready to discuss your project? <br /> Please reach out and I'll get in touch with you soon!
+### Ready to discuss your project?
+Please reach out and I'll get in touch with you soon!

 <form name="contact" method="POST" data-netlify="true">
   <p>